Node Titles

 • Default nodes must have default: True specified

-• Default nodes can not have titles or sharedTitle attributes
+• Default nodes do not have titles or sharedTitle attributes

-• Default nodes must not have another sibling that is a default node (There can be only one default node among siblings)
+• Default nodes must not have any other sibling that is a default node (There can be only one default node among siblings)

-Once a default node is specified, references to the parent that do not match other nodes will default to matching from the default node and below.
+Once a default node is specified, references to the parent that do not match any other nodes will default to matching the default node and its children.

 {